Geometric-Retinotopy-Research/DRRM/README.md

 Evaulation the regsitration results, can be tricky.
 This requires more knowledge of pRF decoding.
 We recommand the readers to read `compute_fMRI_metrics.m`.

+## Play our sample code.
+1. Downlaod  100610_32k_pRF_fMRI.mat from OSF website.
+2. Run demo_DRRM, which reproduce figure6 in the paper.

 ## What to do if I still cannot process my data?
 Maybe you can submit a issue in github or contact us.